xuerchen/NeurIPS-Single-Cell-MultiModality/README.md

 # NeurIPS-Single-Cell-MultiModality
 This repo contains our solution to the [OpenProblems-NeurIPS2021 Single-Cell Multimodal Data Integration](https://eval.ai/web/challenges/challenge-page/1111/overview).
 Our team AXX took the [4th place of the modality prediction task](https://eval.ai/web/challenges/challenge-page/1111/leaderboard/2860) in terms of overall ranking of 4 subtasks: namely `GEX to ADT`, `ADT to GEX`, `GEX to ATAC` and `ATAC to GEX`.
 More details can be found in the [competition webpage](https://openproblems.bio/neurips_docs/about_tasks/task1_modality_prediction/).
+Our scripts are mostly the python files and the rest of the repo is copied from the [competition starter kit](https://github.com/openproblems-bio/neurips2021_multimodal_viash/releases/download/1.4.0/starter_kit-predict_modality-python.zip).

 ### System requirement